-For more information on the wsrep Provider options, see Galera Parameters (page 275).
+For more information on the wsrep Provider options, see Galera Parameters (page 272) and plugin_wsrep_provider (page 234).

 wsrep_recover

 If ON, when the server starts, the server will recover the sequence number of the most recent write set applied by Galera, and it will be output to stderr, which is usually redirected to the error log.
 At that point, the server will exit.
 This sequence number can be provided to the wsrep_start_position system variable.